-We are working to make the community stronger by preparing for wildfire and reducing risk.
+We are working to make the community safer and stronger by preparing for wildfire and reducing risk.

 While Boulder is a beautiful place to live, work and play, the same natural lands that make it special also put the community at significant risk for wildfires.
 Fire is a necessary part of the evolution of forests and grassland.
 Strategic and coordinated mitigation can help us honor its role while preventing devastation to our community.